 In common with many not-for-profit organizations, the Association derives revenues from donations and fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Association.
-Therefore, we were not able to determine whether any adjustments might be necessary to revenues, excess (deficiency) of revenues over expenses, and cash flows from operations for the years ended March 31, 2023 and 2024 and assets and net assets as at March 31, 2023 and 2024.
+Therefore, we were not able to determine whether any adjustments might be necessary to revenues, excess of revenues over expenses, and cash flows from operations for the years ended March 31, 2024 and 2025 and assets and net assets as at March 31, 2024 and 2025.